spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

 You can use the values above as a baseline to get started, but the exact values you need for your pool will depend on your individual circumstances.
 You should use monitoring tools to adjust these to values that make sense.

 !!! warning
     In general, we don't suggest setting very low CPU or memory limits for the `init`, `grpc` or `worker` containers since doing so could affect the performance of runs, or even cause runs to fail if they are set too low.
 And in particular, the worker container resource usage will very much depend on your workloads.
-For example stacks with large numbers of Terraform resources may use more memory than smaller stacks.
+For example stacks with large numbers of OpenTofu/Terraform resources may use more memory than smaller stacks.

 ## Volumes